esovetkin/jbs/docs/language.md

 #### Built-In Functions

-There are several built-in functions.
+JBS provides several built-in functions.
 Use `?` for a full list.

 Use `?<function_name>` in the REPL for focused help on a specific built-in function.

 Built-in functions are function values too: they can be assigned to variables, passed to `map()` or `reduce()`, stored in containers, returned from functions, and imported from modules.
 Sequence folds such as `sum()` and `prod()` are ordinary built-ins as well.
 For example:

 ```jbs
 values = map(int, ["1", "2"])